 - Assists the brain in correcting imbalances

 Clients report experiencing improved mood and cognitive function, and over time those changes become hard-wired to the brain.
 This type of therapy is especially effective in dual diagnosis cases, where multiple imbalances are occurring at once.
-It can produce greater confidence, better memory, and soothe the obsessive thoughts that drive addiction.
+It can produce greater confidence, and better memory, and soothe the obsessive thoughts that drive addiction.

 It is difficult to attain mental health while your body is in an unhealthy state.
-In the effort to increase connection between the mind and body, nutritional counseling is an excellent tool.
+In the effort to increase the connection between the mind and body, nutritional counseling is an excellent tool.
 This helps clients:

 - Identify any nutritional deficiencies